FOR THE ARTS

 In arbitration, a neutral third party is empowered by the parties to decide the outcome of a dispute.
 Of all the methods of alternative dispute resolution, arbitration most closely resembles standard legal proceedings, and in fact, in binding arbitration, the parties agree to waive their right to go to court for a judicial decision.

 AAMS Rules and Procedures

-The arbitration process is governed by the AAMS Rules and Procedures (link?).
+The arbitration process is governed by the AAMS Rules and Procedures.
 Parties should review these rules at the beginning of the arbitration process.
-Questions about the rules may be directed to the AAMS administrator, however the administrator cannot give legal advice.
+Questions about the rules may be directed to the AAMS arbitration administrator, however the administrator cannot give legal advice.
 Please note: All arbitration cases, regardless of location, are handled by the SF AAMS office in Berkeley.